OOCL: Area of operation

-Container Terminals
+Container terminals

-OOCL affiliated companies own or operate dedicated container terminals in North America and Asia, namely: Long Beach Container Terminal in California and KAOCT in Kaohsiung, Taiwan.
+OOCL affiliated companies own or operate dedicated container terminals, namely Long Beach Container Terminal in California and KAOCT in Kaohsiung, Taiwan.

 Information technology

 Beginning in 1993, the group adopted the Integrated Regional Information System (IRIS-2), specifically designed for the container shipping industry.
 IRIS-2 integrates the business processes of all OOCL offices, customers' shipments and financial information into one system.
 OOCL was a finalist for the Smithsonian Institution Award for Innovation in 1999 for its achievements with IRIS-2.
-The program is written in GemStone/S Smalltalk, making it one of the largest Smalltalk applications in the world.

 On 24 April 2018, OOCL announced an agreement with Microsoft Research Asia (MSRA) to investigate the potential of Artificial Intelligence to improve network operations and efficiencies for the shipping industry.